ZoloAi/zolo-zcli/Documentation/zBifrost_GUIDE.md

 ## Auto-Rendering

-BifrostClient can automatically render data using zTheme CSS (if `autoTheme: true`).
+BifrostClient can automatically render data using zTheme CSS (if `zTheme: true`).
 Render methods work with any container selector.

 ```javascript
 // Render table